 Space Mountain was the first real thrill ride at Walt Disney World and remains an icon of the resort down to today.
-Through the eyes of a child this is the absolute coolest ride.
-The whole roller coaster is in the dark and you can barely tell when the next turn of drop is coming.
+Through the eyes of a child, this is the absolute coolest ride.
+The whole roller coaster is in the dark and you can barely tell when the next turn or drop is coming.

 Sure it’s rickety, uncomfortable, and makes your head feel like a milkshake when you get off, but we still can’t help but love Space Mountain.
 We prefer the Disneyland version, but Space Mountain is still a classic.

 Spaceship Earth the ride is located in the iconic geosphere dome of the same name.
 It’s a classic, slow-moving dark ride that takes you on a trip through time to see the evolution and history of communication and the human race.